Aerendir/bundle-stripe/docs/Frontend-Integration.md

 In abstract, the flow is this:

-1. Your customer provides his credit card details on a form on your page or, alternatively, you can load a modal box served directly by the Stripe's secure servers.
+1. Your customer provides his credit card details on a form generated using the `Stripe.js` (v3) script;
 2. The customer enters his credit card details in the form and submit it (more about submissionvery soon);
 3. Stripe processes these data and returns you a card token that is a unique identifier of the card on the Stripe's systems;
 4. You use the token to charge the customer.

 This is the very abstract process.
 In each step there is a lot to know.
 And we are going to know it!

-First, which kind of form can we use to get the credit cards information?

-We can use:

-* [Checkout](https://stripe.com/docs/checkout/tutorial), that is a javascript based modal box that is served directly by the Stripe's secured servers;
-* [Stripe.js](https://stripe.com/docs/custom-form), that is a javascript file loaded directly from the Stripe's secure servers that silently sends the form data to Stripe and returns the token.
-The user never knows that something is happening on the background.

-This second option is the one we have implemented in Stripe Bundle as we want the user fills a form rendered on our pages using the Symfony's form types and that he never notice that we are communicating with Stripe: all MUST happen in the background.
+To make it a bit more concrete, lets see how StripeBundle implements it.

-So, **THIS IS THE STRIPE FLOW FOLLOWED BY THE SERENDIPITY HQ STRIPE BUNDLE**:
+**THIS IS THE STRIPE FLOW FOLLOWED BY THE SERENDIPITY HQ STRIPE BUNDLE**:

 1. We create a form type, let's call it `PremiumType`, with the fields we like (they can be what we like: a set of features to select or what you like);
 2. To this form type we add the Stripe Bundle `CreditCardStripeTokenType` that will contain the token returned by Stripe (yes, Stripe will return your app a token - be patient :) );
 3. On our page, we will render our form `PremiumType`;
-4. In the form we will simply include the template `SHQStripeBundle::creditCardForm.html.twig` to render the form where the customer will give us his credit card info;
 5. We'll add to the form a button to submit the entire form;

 A bit theoretical, isn't it?
 Let's make it practical! :)